Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Discussion

 The large scale screening is possible because we significantly reduce the computational cost of individual simulations by learning from imperfect data with the multi-task learning framework.
 The ability of neural networks to learn from noisy data is extensively studied in machine learning \cite{rolnick2017deep,arpit2017closer,han2018co} and has recently been applied to reduce the signal-to-noise ratio of band-excitation piezoresponse force microscopy \cite{borodinov2019deep} in materials science.
 Despite the wide use of graph neural networks in material discovery \cite{ahmad2018machine,back2019toward,back2019convolutional}, the random errors in training data are less studied, possibly because previous studies focus on simpler materials of which the random errors are much smaller.
 We show that random errors can be effectively reduced by learning a graph neural network across different chemistry even when the random error for each simulation is significant.
 It provides a potentially generalizable approach to accelerate the screening of complex materials whose structures can only be sampled from a distribution, e.g. amorphous polymers, surface defects, etc., because only one, instead of several, simulation needs to be performed for each material by adopting our approach.

 The systematic error reduction demonstrated in this work is closely related to the transfer learning studies that aim to combine data from different sources \cite{yamada2019predicting,cubuk2019screening,smith2019approaching,zhu2020charting}.
 Our unique contribution in this work is to demonstrate the value of short, unconverged MD simulations in the context of material screening.
 We find that the systematic error between the \SI{5}{ns} and \SI{50}{ns} simulated transport properties can be corrected with a small amount of \SI{50}{ns} simulations, which can potentially be generalized to other types of materials, properties, and simulation methods.
+Because our multi-task GCN architecture uses the \SI{5}{ns} properties as an additional input to predict \SI{50}{ns} properties, it is also conceptually similar to the delta-learning approach \cite{ramakrishnan2015big}.
 In summary, we hope that the random and systematic error reductions observed in this work could highlight the value of imperfect, cheaper simulations for material screening that might previously be overlooked.
 A broader class of complex materials could be screened with a similar approach if a cheap, noisy, and biased simulation method can be identified.